BMP Global Distribution Inc v Bank of Nova Scotia

-After the cheque had cleared and the funds were subsequently released to BMP, several transfers took place over the following ten days to other accounts at BNS held by BMP's principals and a related company.
-RBC subsequently notified BNS that the cheque for $904,563 was counterfeit, as the drawer's signatures were forged and asked for BNS's assistance.
-BNS interrupted all transactions in BMP's account and in all related accounts and asked BMP for assistance in recovering the proceeds of the forged cheque.
-BMP insisted on retaining the amount it still held.

-BNS then restrained the funds in accounts under its control that it linked to the forged cheque.
-RBC and BNS entered into an agreement by which BNS was, at RBC's request, to transfer the restrained funds to RBC and RBC was to indemnify BNS for any losses related to the restraint and transfer.
-BNS transferred $777,336 to RBC.

 The courts below

 In the original case before the British Columbia Supreme Court, the trial judge ordered BNS to pay $777,336 in total pecuniary damages and also awarded damages for wrongful disclosure of information and defamation.
 In his view, BNS had violated the service agreement as well as the law applicable to banker/customer relations by charging back amounts credited to BMP's and the related accounts.

 On appeal to the British Columbia Court of Appeal, BNS's appeal was allowed against BMP by reducing the latter's damages to $101.
 As to the funds traced in the related accounts, the court found that BMP's transfers were proper and that the cheques were actual bills of exchange and dismissed the appeals against BMP's related parties.

 Appeal to the Supreme Court

 In a unanimous judgment, BMP's appeal was dismissed, and BNS' cross-appeal was allowed.

 The right to recover funds

 As noted in Barclays Bank v.
 Simms, if a person pays money to another under a mistake of fact which causes him to make the payment, he or she is prima facie entitled to recover it.
 The person's claim may fail, however, if: